We Only Represent Clients In Michigan

 Paul Tafelski: The first step that they should take is to call me.
 Because whatever position they’re in, I can tell them what to do next.
 Every situation is a little bit different.
 Everybody is not the same.
 So what I like to tell people, whether it’s a driver’s license restoration or a drunk driving or a possession of drugs or whatever their case is, look, if you’re going to hire an attorney, hire an attorney right away.

-This is because that attorney then can guide you through the whole system.
+This is because the attorney can then guide you through the whole system.
 And the sooner you’re getting help, the more likely you’re going to get helpful advice and helpful action taken on your behalf.
 So that’s the first step.

 Loss of a Driver’s License Results in Limitations on Your Employment Opportunities and Interactions with Family and Friends